 On June 26, 2015, the U.S. Supreme Court handed down a landmark decision in the case of Obergefell v.
 Hodges, recognizing that same-sex couples have access to the same marriage rights as their opposite-sex counterparts throughout the country.
 All state laws banning same-sex marriage were overruled by the Court's decision.

-This article provides a basic overview of the 2015 Supreme Court case legalizing same sex marriage at the federal level.
-See FindLaw's Same Sex Marriage section for additional articles on the topic.
+This article provides a basic overview of the 2015 Supreme Court case legalizing same-sex marriage at the federal level.

 Brief History of the Same-Sex Marriage Debate